Allianz: Senior management

-CEOs to date
+List of CEOs

 Sponsorships

-Allianz provides naming rights for the Allianz Arena, a football stadium in the north of Munich, Germany.
-The two professional Munich football clubs Bayern Munich and TSV 1860 München have played their home games at Allianz Arena since the start of the 2005–06 season.
-TSV 1860 München have played their home games at Allianz Arena until the 2016–17 season.
-Other stadiums associated with Allianz include the Allianz Parque football stadium in Sao Paulo, Brazil, the Allianz Riviera football stadium in Nice, France, the Allianz Stadium football stadium in Turin, Italy, the Allianz Stadion football stadium in Vienna, Austria and Allianz Field soccer stadium (for Minnesota United in Major League Soccer) in Minnesota, United States.
+Allianz holds naming rights to the Allianz Arena, a football stadium in north Munich.
+The professional Munich football club Bayern Munich have played their home games at Allianz Arena since the start of the 2005–06 season.
+TSV 1860 München played their home games at Allianz Arena until the end of the 2016–17 season.
+Other stadiums associated with Allianz include the Allianz Parque football stadium in São Paulo, Brazil, the Allianz Riviera football stadium in Nice, France, the Allianz Stadium football stadium in Turin, Italy, the Allianz Stadion football stadium in Vienna, Austria and Allianz Field soccer stadium (for Minnesota United in Major League Soccer) in St. Paul, Minnesota, United States.

 Allianz had been in negotiations with the New York Jets and the Giants to buy naming rights to the New Meadowlands Stadium (now known as MetLife Stadium) in East Rutherford, New Jersey, but those talks ended in September 2008, due to opposition from Jewish groups and Holocaust survivors.

 Allianz owned the Polish football team Górnik Zabrze but sold its shares in the club in April 2011.
 Allianz has been involved in Formula One since 2000, firstly as a sponsor of the AT&T Williams F1 Team, and since 2011 as a sponsor of the Mercedes GP Petronas team.
 In 2009 Allianz signed an agreement to become the Global Partner of the St. Andrews Links Trust.
 In early 2012, Allianz entered an agreement with the Sydney Cricket & Sports Ground Trust which oversaw the Sydney Football Stadium being renamed Allianz Stadium.
-2012 also saw Allianz partner up with Saracens to be their main shirt sponsor as well as securing an £8m deal for naming rights to their new Copthall Stadium home which became Allianz Park.
-This deal was terminated prematurely on 25 October 2020 following the conclusion of the 2019–20 season.
+2012 also saw Allianz partner up with Saracens to be their main shirt sponsor as well as securing an £8 million deal for naming rights to their new Copthall Stadium home which became Allianz Park.
+This deal was terminated on 25 October 2020 following the conclusion of the 2019–20 season.

-The company has also been the sponsor of others sports, including the Women's British Open (golf), Allianz Open de Lyon (golf), Allianz Championship (golf), Allianz Golf Open du Grand Toulouse (golf), Allianz Suisse Open Gstaad (tennis), Allianz Cup (tennis), Allianz Championship (golf), La Liga (football), Premier League (football) and FINA Swimming World Cup (swimming), events.
+The company has also been the sponsor of other sports, including the Women's British Open (golf), Allianz Open de Lyon (golf), Allianz Golf Open du Grand Toulouse (golf), Swiss Open (tennis), Allianz Cup (tennis), Boca Raton Championship (golf), La Liga (football), Premier League (football), World Aquatics Swimming World Cup (swimming), and World Athletics Championships (athletics) events.

-In Ireland, the national Gaelic Football league is officially named the Allianz National Football League.
+In Ireland, the national Gaelic football league is officially named the Allianz National Football League, and the national hurling league is officially named the Allianz Hurling League.

 In Italy, the company is the title sponsor of the main basketball club of Trieste, officially known Allianz Pallacanestro Trieste.

-Allianz is also the official worldwide insurance partner of the Olympic Winter Games Beijing 2022, the Olympic Games Paris 2024, the Olympic Winter Games 2026 and the Olympic Games Los Angeles 2028.
+Allianz is also the official worldwide insurance partner of the 2022 Winter Olympics and Paralympics, the 2024 Summer Olympics and Paralympics, the 2026 Winter Olympics and Paralympics, and the 2028 Summer Olympics and Paralympics.